-Our ways of working Long term Integrated Involving Collaborative Preventing --------------------- ----------- ------------ ----------- --------------- ------------
+Our ways of working Long term Integrated Involving Collaborative Preventing -- ----------- --------------- ------------

-Ref Action Outcome & key milestones 2018/19 KPI (where relevant) Officer responsible Start date Finish date Resources required CP1/F Undertake the preparatory work to ensure the service contributes to finding the savings required in the Resources directorate in 2018/19.
-Proposals for making the required levels of savings are agreed and implemented.
-N/A Jeff Wyatt April 2018 March 2019 Within existing resources.
-CP1/F Undertake a review of the existing Community Asset Transfer guidance to support the Town and Community Council's Reshaping Work stream.
-N/A Jeff Wyatt April 2018 March 2019 Within existing resources.
-CP/F Undertake a review of the Charter between the Vale of Glamorgan Council and Town and Community Councils.
-Delivery of cost-effective and sustainable council services into the longer term.
-N/A Jeff Wyatt April 2018 March 2019 Within existing resources.
-CP1/F Develop charging policies for Environmental Information requests.
-Delivery of cost-effective and sustainable council services into the longer term.
-N/A Jeff Wyatt April 2018 March 2019 Within existing resources.
-CP1/F Review the success of the Income Generation Policy for Registration Services.
-Policy continues to effectively generate additional income for the service.
-N/A Jeff Wyatt April 2018 March 2019 Within existing resources.
-CP/F Explore/extend income generation opportunities within the division.
-Additional income generation opportunities are identified and agreed.
-N/A Jeff Wyatt April 2018 March 2019 Within existing resources.
+Ref Action Outcome & key KPI (where Officer Start date Finish date Resources milestones 2018/19 relevant) responsible required Undertake the preparatory Proposals for making the N/A Jeff Wyatt April March Within existing DS/F016 work to ensure the service required levels of savings 2018 2019 resources.
+20,1010 contributes to finding the are agreed and CP1 savings required in the implemented.
+Resources directorate in 2018/19.
+Undertake a review of the Delivery of cost-effective N/A Jeff Wyatt April March Within existing DS/F026 existing Community Asset and sustainable council 2018 2019 resources.
+Transfer guidance to services into the longer CP1 support the Town and Community Council's term.
+Reshaping Work stream.
+Undertake a review of the Delivery of cost-effective N/A Jeff Wyatt April March Within existing DS/F027 Charter between the Vale of and sustainable council 2018 2019 resources.
+Glamorgan Council and services into the longer CP1 Town and Community term.
+Councils.
+DS/F028 Develop charging policies Delivery of cost-effective N/A Jeff Wyatt April March Within existing for Environmental and sustainable council 2018 2019 resources.
+CP1 Information requests. services into the longer term.
+DC/E000 Review the success of the Policy continues to N/A Jeff Wyatt April March Within existing DS/F029 Income Generation Policy effectively generate 2018 2019 resources.
+CP1 for Registration Services. additional income for the service.
+DS/F030 Explore/extend income Additional income N/A Jeff Wyatt April March Within existing OD4 generation opportunities generation opportunities are 2018 2019 resources.
+CP1 within the division. identified and agreed.

-Ref Action Outcome & key milestones 2018/19 KPI (where relevant) Officer responsible Start date Finish date Resources required CP2/W Review and strengthen the performance management arrangements in relation to sickness absence within the service.
-Reduction in sickness absence rates in line with 2018/19 targets N/A Jeff Wyatt April 2018 March 2019 Within existing resources.
-CP2/W Maintain and/or Increase size of existing pool of Relief Registrars.
+Ref Action Outcome & key milestones 2018/19 KPI (where relevant) Officer responsible Start date Finish date Resources required DS/W003 CP2 Review and strengthen the performance management arrangements in relation to sickness absence within the Reduction in sickness absence rates in line with 2018/19 targets N/A Jeff Wyatt April 2018 March 2019 Within existing resources.
+DS/W014 CP2 Maintain and/or Increase size of existing pool of Relief Registrars.
 Build a more resilient and stable workforce that is able to meet the growing demand for the service.
 N/A Tania Carter April 2018 March 2019 Within existing resources.
-CP2/W Continue to develop the skills of staff within the Scrutiny and Democratic Services teams to enable full interface across the Scrutiny and Committee Services functions.
+DS/W009 CP2/W Continue to develop the skills of staff within the Scrutiny and Democratic Services teams to enable full interface across the Scrutiny and Committee Services functions.
 Build a more resilient and stable workforce as part of the succession planning process.
-N/A Jeff Rees April 2018 March 2019 Within existing resources CP2/W Develop and put in place succession planning arrangements at management level (given the retirement of the Operational Manager at the end of May 2018).
+N/A Jeff Rees April 2018 March 2019 Within existing resources DS/W010 CP2 Develop and put in place succession planning arrangements at management level (given the retirement of the Operational Manager at the end of May 2018).
 Appropriate plans are in place to support progression of staff at management level.
-N/A Jeff Wyatt April 2018 May 2018 Within existing resources CP7 Agree a way forward to implement joint Scrutiny arrangements for the Cardiff Capital Region City Deal.
+N/A Jeff Wyatt April 2018 May 2018 Within existing resources DS/A031 CP7 Agree a way forward to implement joint Scrutiny arrangements for the Cardiff Capital Region City Deal.
 Scrutiny arrangements for the Cardiff Capital Region City Deal are agreed.
-N/A Jeff Wyatt April 2018 March 2019 Within existing resources F Procure and implement a Hybrid Mail system.
+N/A Jeff Wyatt April 2018 March 2019 Within existing resources DS/F021 Procure and implement a Hybrid Mail system.
 Hybrid Mail system is implemented as part of a phased roll out across services that leads to reduction in associated outgoing mail costs.
-N/A Jeff Rees April 2018 March 2019 Within existing resources IT Procure and implement (in conjunction with officers from Webcasting equipment / arrangements are "fit for N/A Jeff Wyatt April 2018 May 2018 Within existing resources
+N/A Jeff Rees April 2018 March 2019 Within existing resources DS/IT032 Procure and implement (in conjunction with officers Webcasting equipment / arrangements are "fit for N/A Jeff Wyatt April 2018 May 2018 Within existing resources